cenvonation/redflower/gsi/READ FIRST.md

 # GSI FLASHER

-To flash GSI, drag your vbmeta.img and system.img in the Images folder.
-Then run Install.bat to start flashing.
+## Requirements
+- GSI image must be named system.img
+- vbmeta image must be named vbmeta.img
+- Both images must be placed in the Images folder

-Make sure your device is in fastboot mode to start
+When all files are present in Images folder, make sure your device is in fastboot mode and run Install.bat to start flashing.